faucetsdn/udmi/docs/tools/gittools.md

 Each local branch also works with tracking information to help sort through the needful.
 This is handled automatically by `git-branch-create`:

-* `git config branch.$branch.summary "SOME WORDS HERE"` as a reminder of what the branch is for.
+* `git config branch.$branch.description "SOME WORDS HERE"` as a reminder of what the branch is for.
 * `git config branch.$branch.parent $main` to set the parent (local) branch that $branch should track.

 # Deciphering Tool Output